quiffman/seiscomp3/src/trunk/apps/tools/scimex/descriptions/scimex.rst

-In this example, Pick and StationAmplitude objects are sent to the receiving system's IMPORT group to...

-.. note:: [why? to avoid interfering with the receiving system's picking].
+In this example, Pick and StationAmplitude objects are sent to the receiving system's IMPORT group to avoid interfering with the receiving system's picking.

 On the sending system, only those events with a high enough magnitude and enough arrivals, and with the AgencyID "GFZ" are exported: